Hailu Kebede

-Dejazmach Hailu Kebede (ደጃዝማች ሃይሉ ከበደ; c.1893/94-1937) was Wagshum and governor of Wag and Lasta in the 1920s.
+Hailu Kebede (ሃይሉ ከበደ; c.1893/94 – 22 September 1937) was Wagshum and governor of Wag and Lasta in the 1920s.
 He then became a leader of the resistance Arbegnoch movement against the Fascist Italians during the Italian occupation of Ethiopia.

 Biography

 The son of Wagshum Kebede Tafari, he was descended from Ras Aligaz of Yejju on his mother's side and was married to Shewanesh Abraya, daughter of Dejazmach Abraha Araya, who was first cousin of Emperor Yohannes IV.
 Hailu Kebede lived at the court of Ras Tafari Makonnen (who later became Emperor Haile Selassie) and was elected to the Ethiopian Parliament in 1931 as a member of the Senate.

 In late 1934, as the Italian conflict loomed, Hailu was sent to Wag to support his father and help organize the war effort.
 In March 1935, after receiving orders to prepare for mobilization, he traveled with a group of 300 armed fighters to Korem, where a telegraph line connected to Addis Ababa.
 Before the official mobilization order against the Italians was given in November 1935, Kebede's forces from Wag had already begun advancing northward as vanguard troops to garrison Ambalage.
 In October 1935, following the defection of Haile Selassie Gugsa, Hailu received orders from the Emperor to march towards Mekele but was forced to retreat due to the approaching Italian forces.
 In early November 1935, two Italian planes bombed the forces of Wag near Ambalage, marking the first serious airstrike by the Italian Air Force.

 In December 1935, Hailu was once again ordered to lead his forces towards Tembien Province, where the capital city of Abiy Addi had fallen to the Italians.
 On 18 December 1935, Hailu's forces engaged the well-fortified Italian army and recaptured the strategic peak of Amba Sallare and Abiy Addi.
 This victory, reported by the Amharic weekly Bérhanénna Sälam, greatly boosted the morale of the Ethiopian forces in the north and inspired further resistance.
 The victory laid the foundation for the First Battle of Tembien in January 1936, though, in February 1936, the Ethiopians were defeated in Tembien, suffering heavy casualties, particularly due to Italian air superiority.